Download fully functional evaluation copy

 VBS Call to Outlook

-This sample shows on how to send the CallerID information to MsOutlook to
+This sample shows on how to send the CallerID information to MsOutlook to display the associated Outlook entry.

 Please refer to the VBS code for more information.